Final Fantasy VII: Development

-Initial concept talks for Final Fantasy VII began in 1994 at Final Fantasy developer Square, following the completion of Final Fantasy VI.
-As with the previous installment, series creator Hironobu Sakaguchi reduced his role to producer and granted others a more active role in development: these included Yoshinori Kitase, one of the directors of Final Fantasy VI.
-The next installment was planned as a 2D game for the Super NES.
-After creating an early 2D prototype of it, the team postponed development to help finish Chrono Trigger for Super NES.
-The team resumed discussions for Final Fantasy VII in 1995.
+Initial concept talks for Final Fantasy VII began in 1994 at Square studio, following the completion of Final Fantasy VI.
+As with the previous installment, series creator Hironobu Sakaguchi reduced his role to producer and granted others a more active role in development: these included Yoshinori Kitase, one of the directors of FFVI.
+The next installment was planned as a 2D game for Nintendo's Super Nintendo Entertainment System (Super NES).
+After creating an early 2D prototype of it, the team postponed development to help finish Chrono Trigger.
+Once Chrono Trigger was completed, the team resumed discussions for Final Fantasy VII in 1995.